-NSC i.e. National Savings Certificate is a small savings scheme offered by the Indian Post office.
+NSC is a small savings scheme offered by the Indian Post office.
 The certificates earn fixed interest, which is currently at 8.0% per anum.
-The investment amount is tax deductible, however, returns earned are taxable at maturity.
+You can get a tax deduction on your investment.
+However, returns earned are taxable at maturity.

 The main objective of investing in the NSC is to avail tax benefits and risk-free returns on investment.
 This scheme is popular amongst government employees and other salaried taxpayers.
-However, NSC does not earn inflation-beating return like Tax saving Mutual funds.
+However, it does not earn inflation-beating returns like Tax saving Mutual funds.

 - There is no maximum limit for investment.
 The minimum investment amount is INR.
 100/-.
-Effective from 1.4.2016, NSCs can be issued for any amount above Rs.100 in one transaction, provided the certificate is issued for an amount rounded off to the nearest 100.
+Effective from 1.4.2016, NSC can be issued for any amount above Rs.100 in one transaction, provided the certificate is issued for an amount rounded off to the nearest 100.
 One transaction of one (set of) investor(s) should result in only one certificate in e-mode or one entry in the passbook on one day.
-So the issue of the certificate need not be dependent on the availability of a pre-printed certificate of the appropriate denomination(Earlier NSC could only be issued in denominations of Rs 100, Rs 500, Rs 1000, Rs 5000 and Rs 10000).
+So the issue of the certificate need not be dependent on the availability of a pre-printed certificate of the appropriate denomination.
+Earlier, it could only be issued in denominations of Rs 100, Rs 500, Rs 1000, Rs 5000 and Rs 10000.

 - There will not be any tax deduction at source.